A Parish of the Diocese of Canterbury under the Episcopal care of the Bishop of Richborough.

 As you enter through the Jubilee Doors, immediately on your right you will find the Stoup which contains Holy Water.
 It is customary to sprinkle a little over your head, or to make the sign of the cross with it, as a sign of cleansing, as you enter the Church.
 This is usually accompanied by kneeling or bowing, as a mark of respect.
 The custom goes back to Apostolic times and is thought to have been instituted by St. Matthew.

-On your left you will see the Font .
+Nearby you will see the Font .
 The Font is where Holy Water and Oil are poured during Baptism.
 As this is the place that we welcome people into Christ's Church in the act of Baptism, the Font is by the door.
 It represents your first step into the Christian Church.
-The Font is from the Fifteenth Century, so is much older than the Church.
+However, the Font is much older than the Church.

 The beautifully carved font cover was presented to the Church by Rosa Sims in 1906 in memory of Etheldreda Beck, daughter of Father Ridsdale.
 It was damaged in the Church fire in 1996 and lovingly restored by local craftsmen.

 At the top of the window behind the font, you will see the only original stained glass in the North-west part of the Church, which survived both the Second World War and the 1996 fire.
 It depicts, Christ the King and the famous words of the Great Commission which end the Gospel of St. Matthew: "Lo, I am with you always, even unto the end of the world."
 The main image is surrounded by windows depicting the crossed keys, representing the Divine commission of authority given by Christ to St. Peter shortly before he died.

 We will now walk down the North Aisle of the Church, which leads into the Lady Chapel.
 On the right, the Hymn Book cupboards have leaflets and postcards for you to take and books for you to borrow.
 There is also a visitors book for you to sign.